-However, some parents may feel pressured by sleep advice books who say to start sleep training now (some say even earlier ) or experts who warn that if you don’t do it now, it will be much harder — maybe even impossible — later.
+However, some parents may feel pressured by sleep advice books who say to start sleep training at 4 months, or even now (some say even earlier ) or experts who warn that if you don’t do it now, it will be much harder — maybe even impossible — later.
 Other parents may have tried to follow the advice from books and found that there was a lot more crying and not much progress on lengthening sleep.

-There are reasons why sleep training can be difficult or, in some cases, unwise at this age.
+There are reasons why sleep training at 4 months can be difficult.
+Or, in some cases, unwise at this age.
 Further, the push to start sleep training early is actually not borne out by existing research on sleep.
 While it’s true that if you do nothing at all, research shows that sleep problems will persist , there is no research that clearly demonstrates the need to start this early or whether it’s problematic to wait until 6-months.

 Between 4- and 6-months, the brain undergoes a massive burst of synapse growth as important skills and abilities are established .
 Self-soothing is not merely a matter of stopping crying and going to sleep, but involves a complex system of skills including reorienting, distraction, soothing, and finally, sleep, and requires help from specific parts of the brain that may not be “online” at this stage.